- “The Political Tech Landscape”, on the InfoQ Podcast

 You can email me, DM me in a slack community, or DM me on twitter.

-I get about 800 emails a week on a slow week, 1200 on a busy week.
-While I try to eventually respond to all the emails I receive, here are some expectations about when you are likely to hear back from me, and which requests I’ll respond to in which ways.
+I’m in ~10 slack communities, and I get about 800 emails a week on a slow week, 1200 on a busy week.
+While I try to eventually respond to all the contact requests I receive, here are some expectations about when you are likely to hear back from me, and which requests I’ll respond to in which ways.

 Stuff I Care About